Constance W. Rice

 Dr. Rice is also known for her establishment of the Health and Nutrition Programs for seven elementary schools which provided evening dinners for the students and their families and educational workshops on budgeting, anger management, tutoring, and urban gardening.
 In addition, Dr. Rice has partnered with the Meredith Mathews YMCA to launch the 2011/2012 global scholar program in conjunction with the Black Achievers Project.
 Dr. Rice has also lectured extensively on the importance of Diversity in Tokyo, Osaka, Kyoto, and Kobe.

 Dr. Rice is the former Vice Chancellor, and Senior Chancellor of Seattle Community Colleges.
 She also served as interim president of North Seattle Community College and is a former affiliate faculty member at the University of Washington’s Department of Human Centered Design & Engineering.
 Dr. Rice was the chair of Women and Ethnic studies at Shoreline Community College.
-Dr. Rice holds a graduate degree from the University of Washington, Evans School of Public Affairs, and a doctor of philosophy from the University of Washington, College of Education.
+Dr. Rice holds a graduate degree from the University of Washington, Evans School of Public Policy & Governance, and a doctor of philosophy from the University of Washington, College of Education.

 Dr. Rice has had leadership positions in the following boards: Seattle Community College District, Seattle Art Museum Executive Board Community and Education Engagement Committee, and served as a gubernatorial appointee to the Washington Student Achievement Council and was its Vice Chair.
 Dr. Rice served on the University of Washington Visiting Committee for the Evans School.
 She is the past national western area Vice Director of The Links, Incorporated, and served on the Board of Directors Downtown Rotary, the Rainier Club, The Seattle Foundation, and Swedish Hospital.